 How we are helping forcibly displaced families from Myanmar

-We are scaling up our humanitarian assistance activities every day, focusing on maternal and child health, water, sanitation and hygiene and keeping children safe.
+We are scaling up our humanitarian assistance activities every day, focusing on maternal and child health, water, sanitation and hygiene, and keeping women, children, and adolescent girls safe.

 Please visit response.brac.net to follow our work.